Generate a CLI command summary in Markdown

 • The JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR environment variable must be set before running any JFrog CLI commands you want to capture.
 The CLI records command summaries to this directory during execution, and jf gsm compiles them.

-• The output directory must exist before running the command — the CLI does not create it automatically.
+• The output directory must exist before running any CLI commands — create it with mkdir -p <DIR>.
+The CLI does not create the root directory automatically.

 Expected Output